hardaker/draft-hardaker-dnsop-private-namespace-options/draft-hardaker-dnsop-private-namespace-options.md

 ## Requirements notation

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{?RFC2119}}
+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{?RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Analysis of choices